 While deterrence ALONE will not solve the problem, it can, in addition to other measures help in buying time or amending the circumstance around the desire to attempt suicide at that time by an individual.

-Time may be what is needed perhaps for someone to get help e.g. speak to someone who can help; or can diffuse the immediate pressure for committing the act allowing a support measure or needed treatment to be used - for instance as is shown here:cnn.com-crisis counsellors
+Time may be what is needed perhaps for someone to get help e.g. to speak to someone who can help; or can diffuse the immediate pressure for committing the act; allowing a support measure or needed treatment to be used – for instance as is shown here:cnn.com-crisis counsellors

 Finally, it takes the will and commitment of our government to ensure that structures are put in place to support the development of mental health services.